thegrumpys/odop/docs/About/userAccounts.md

 See [Restrictions](Legal/Restrictions) for long term data storage policies in both public and private accounts.

-In order to sign out:
-  - use "Logout" on the File menu
-  - use the browser refresh button and then click the "Logout" button

 Once signed in, your user session will remain active for as long as the browser window (tab) associated with the app exists and your Internet connection is maintained.
 Actually, the user session may persist for up to two hours after loss of Internet connection or